Wyrun/ILCD_EPD/README.md

 -   `epd_documentation_from_xlsx_combined.py`: The main script responsible for the round-trip conversion.
 It reads the XLSX file, generates a combined AsciiDoc file, converts it back to XLSX, and compares it with the original to ensure data integrity.
 -   `generate_html_report.py`: This script parses the `.adoc` file and generates the final, interactive HTML report.
 -   `generate_csv_from_adoc.py`: An optional script to convert the AsciiDoc file into a CSV file.
 -   `epd_documentation_from_xlsx_combined.adoc`: The intermediate AsciiDoc file.
 It contains all the data from the source XLSX in a structured, plain-text format.
-This file serves as the single source of truth for the HTML report.
+This will create a seamless process where updating the AsciiDoc source is all that's needed to update the live documentation.
 -   `epd_documentation_report.html`: The final output.
 An interactive HTML page for browsing the EPD data.
 -   `README.md`: This documentation file.